cosmscan/cosmscan-rs/README.md

-## Caution
+> Caution
-Cosmscan is not ready to go in production.
+> Cosmscan is not ready to go in production.
-This is very rapidly changed and under developement.
+> This is very rapidly changed and under developement.

 ## Cosmscan
-Cosmscan is an explorer service for cosmos based blockchain.
+Opensource indexer engine & explorer web for cosmos blockchain.

-It's inherently built for enterprise-level.
+## Motivation
+In ethereum, Blockscout is best opensource blockchain explorer, [as you can see here](https://blockscout.com/eth/mainnet/) It seems super-duper enterprise level blockchain explorer, and cool thing is that it's opensource !

+But, In cosmos ecosystem there is no fansy opensource explorer.
+So then many teams rely on validators who built un-opened blockchain explorer such as mintscan.

+Therefore, I wished to build opensource blockchain explorer and anyone can install their own server.
+It would be very helpful for teams to focus on appchain development only.

 ## Setting up the Database.
 ### Install diesel